SwedbankPay/developer.swedbankpay.com/payments/trustly/seamless-view.md

 ---

 {% include jumbotron.html body="The Seamless View scenario represents the
-                                opportunity to implement Invoice directly in
+                                opportunity to implement Trustly directly in
                                 your webshop." %}

 ## Introduction